mfidino/mfidino.github.io/blog/_posts/2023-3-3-interpret_rota_model.md

 ---
 layout: post
-title: How to interpret and make plots with a Bayesian implementaion of the Rota et al. (2016) multi-species occupancy model for interacting species
+title: How to interpret and make plots with a Bayesian implementation of the Rota et al. (2016) multi-species occupancy model for interacting species
 category: blog
 ---